4e554c4c/rfcs/text/0000-linked-list-cursors.md

 [guide-level-explanation]: #guide-level-explanation

 The cursor interface would provides two new types: `Cursor` and `CursorMut`.
-These are created in the same way as iterators.
+These are created in a similar way as iterators.

 With a `Cursor` one can seek back and forth through a list and get the current element.
 With a `CursorMut` One can seek back and forth and get mutable